CBIIT/KDS/README.md

       The default password is "KDS"

-  For Windows [for windows defender smartscreen, https://www.thewindowsclub.com/microsoft-defender-smartscreen-prevented-an-unrecognized-app-from-starting]:
+  For Windows [Windows defender smartscreen, https://www.thewindowsclub.com/microsoft-defender-smartscreen-prevented-an-unrecognized-app-from-starting]:

       1 Download and unzip the compressed file "Windows/windows_KDS.zip"